Testing Continuous Spontaneous Localization model with charged macro-molecules: The model

-\end{widetext} and it can be used to bound the CSL parameters when compared to experimental data.
-In the Appendix, we go beyond such an approximation, where we consider the second ion as having an internal structure and a non-trivial non-deformable geometry.
-The differences between the bounds computed with Eq.~\eqref{Pkappa} and that computed beyond the point-like approximation become visible only for values of $\rC$ smaller or comparable to the dimension of the macromolecule.

-\textit{Competing effects. --} Several types of noises will be contributing to the overall heating mechanism.
-Among these, the strongest heating will be due to electrical noises in the Paul trap, which will couple to the charges of the ions \cite{brownnutt2015ion}.
-They can be accounted for via standard perturbation theory where the free Hamiltonian is $\hat H_0$ and the perturbation is described by
+\textit{Competing effects. --} Several noises will be contributing to the overall heating mechanism.
+The strongest will be due to electrical noises in the Paul trap, which will couple to the charges of the ions \cite{brownnutt2015ion}.
+They can be accounted for via standard perturbation theory with a perturbation described by

 where the sum runs over the ions, and ${\bf E}_t$ is a assumed spatially uniform stochastic electric field being characterised by zero mean $\mathbb E[{\bf E}_s]=0$ and whose correlations are assumed to be